basho-labs/riak-test-docker/README.md

 bucketTypes | The list of bucket types which should be created and activated after cluster start | n/d dockerClientBuilder | The custom builder for the Docker client | n/d

-To make process of creation and configuration of `DockerRiakCluster` simple and flexible, a special builder was introduced: `com.basho.riak.test.cluster.DockerRiakCluster.Builder`.
+To make the process of creation and configuration of `DockerRiakCluster` simple and flexible, a special builder was introduced: `com.basho.riak.test.cluster.DockerRiakCluster.Builder`.
 It contains methods which allow you to set all the properties listed earlier.
-An example of it's usage is shown below:
+An example of its usage is shown below:

 ```java
   DockerRiakCluster riakCluster = DockerRiakCluster.builder()